Harrison1/code-foo-2015/IGN_Application_McGuire/README.md

 Harrison McGuire - IGN's Code-Foo 2015 Submission
 =============

-Hey IGN, my name is Harrison McGuire and I would to be apart of your code foo program this summer.
+Hey IGN, my name is Harrison McGuire and I would love to be apart of your code foo program this summer.
 Below in this readme I have answers and links to the questions, but for the best viewing experience you could visit my code foo website here http://harrison1.github.io/code-foo-2015/ .

 But in case you don't want to visit the website, I'll put all the information here in the readme.
 I got the idea for the website from looking at Jeremy Week's past submission, I thought it was a excellent way to package a submission.
 Thanks for the tip.